 As several people have enquired after Laurence, I figured that I should make him the star of this week's blog post.
 Do you think a saint from the Roman period should get media training first before he makes an online appearance?
 After previously stitching his feet with Chinese flat silk, I've now made a start on his alb.
 An alb is worn by clergy under other garments such as the dalmatic or chasuble.
 As the Christian faith developed during the Roman Empire, many of its organisational structure and costumes are Roman.
 The alb, from the latin albus, meaning white, is a Roman tunica.
 Laurence's alb is stitched in or nue technique.
 Which means that, in this case, Japanese Thread #8 is covered by couching stitches of Chinese flat silk in two off-white tones.
 To give the impression of folds, the couching stitches are placed closer together or spaced out.
 It is not unlike silk shading or black work as taught at the Royal School or Needlework.
 As you can see, I have several needles on the go at the same time.
 Not bad for a first attempt.
 See the pink arrow in the picture above?
 There is a little bit of fabric showing between the alb en Laurence's left shoe.
 I'll mend that with a few extra stitches.
 And make a mental note to self that in the future I should go over the design line when working such areas.
-Medieval stitchers stitched their goldwork quite differently than how I was taught at the Royal School of Needlework.
-Normally, at the end of a row, we would turn our threads in such a way that the upper thread becomes the lower thread and the lower thread becomes the upper thread.
-This ensures a smooth rim on the curve.
-Not the medieval way to do it.
-The medieval embroiderer crossed the threads; lower thread stays at the bottom and upper thread stays at the top.
-They placed two anchoring stitches in the curve.
-I haven't figured out what the benefit of these crossing threads is.
-Does anyone have a clue?
 Oh, and just as modern gold embroiderers, our medieval counterparts didn't like plunging.
 So they just didn't.
 Really, they didn't!
 They just couched the thread till the desired design line and then snipped it off.
 As a good Royal School of Needlework girl, I was a little sceptical at that.
 However, no guts no glory.
 Below the pink arrow in the above picture, you see the tails of my old threads and the tails of my new threads.
 I ignored the fact that they are tails and just couched over them as my design required.
 I took the picture just before I snipped the tails off.
 Laurence has been brave too; after snipping he was still fine...
 And this is what Laurence looks like after 16 hours of stitching.
 I made a start on his green cloth of gold dalmatic with the red trim.
 Past and future blog posts on this project can be easily found by selecting 'St Laurence' in the category list to the right of this post.
-This weekend, I should have been attending another workshop with Verena Schiegg in Switzerland.
-However, my train journey ended in Munich due to track closure after a suicide.
-So I decided to work during this unexpected free weekend.
-I translated the instructions for all my major embroidery designs into English.
-Many of you might have seen the interesting post and the resulting discussion on embroidery designs and kits on Mary Corbet's Needle 'n Thread.
-For those of you who haven't, I can highly recommend it!
-One of the outcomes was that, if I want to sell my kits internationally, German instructions won't do.
-I've also found a loop hole in the German postal system making it possible to send my kits worldwide for a small shipping fee.

-Last week, I was joined by two German and two Swiss ladies for a five day goldwork embroidery course.
-I run several five-day courses throughout the year and they are a great opportunity to try something new or to hone your skills.
-You either buy your project materials from me or you bring your own.
-Equally, you have the opportunity to try out a slate frame or you bring your own favourite frame.
-Regarding embroidery designs, you can come up with your own design or peruse my extensive library and work an (adapted) design from a book.
+Last week, I was joined by two German and two Swiss ladies for a five-day goldwork embroidery course.
+Note: I no longer offer this course.
 Up to five students fit into my spacious light flooded studio.
 As a five-day course can be quite intensive, we'll break regularly for coffee/tea and we'll enjoy an excellent lunch together.
 Meeting like-minded embroidery enthusiast in a friendly place where you are well taken care off; who doesn't want that?
 Bad Bayersoien has plenty of good and affordable accommodation to make the week into a needlework retreat with time left to explore the beautiful alpine landscape.
 Hazel Everett's book on Goldwork proved to be the right sort of inspiration for two of my ladies.
 Remember the leaf sampler from the book?
 Instead of working the same leaf, a series of different shaped leaves was filled with a myriad of goldwork techniques.
 Not too keen on gold-gold?
 Then silver might be the answer.
 And who doesn't remember the bug pages from Hazel's book?
 It was such fun to see bug after bug emerge under Monika's skilful hands.
 One of the ladies was taken by my Celtic knot, so we searched for a similar design in the book 'Armenian ornamental Art'.
 Mirrored, the end-knot on a cross became the right sort of design with plenty of scope to practise couching different goldthreads, chipping and cutwork.
 Rita came up with a design all her own.
 She started work on a house blessing for friends based on the Magi.
 She incorporated several materials she had acquired over the years.
 It has been a lot of fun to guide my ladies during their different projects.
 However, the past few weeks have been really busy.
 So, as the weather is really nice in this part of the world, I done my walking boots and take a well-deserved break.
 A refreshed me will see you next week.

 |